To protect ourselves and others from

 COVID-19, the CDC now

-recommends cloth face coverings be used when outside.
+recommends wearing cloth face coverings out in public.
 But what about children?
 Read on for answers to some frequently asked questions about cloth face coverings and children during the COVID-19 pandemic.

 Why are people wearing cloth face coverings right now?